Posted on July 28, 2019 and last updated on May 26, 2026

 • Sights: Saco Falls, Pleasant River

-There is a small trail sign near the western end of the bridge, on the left if you’ve just crossed it.
+To find the park, look for a small trail sign near the western end of the bridge, on the left if you’ve just crossed it.
 You can pull over one car here and walk 0.1 to a small area where you can access the river and look at the pretty falls.
-The original parking area shown on the official map was very overgrown when I visited.

 Directions: From Route 1 in Columbia Falls, head north on Station Road for 2.8 miles, then continue straight onto Saco Road.
 Go another 1.3 miles.
 Saco Falls will be on the right.
 There is a small “trail” sign on the right, right before the bridge, and a small for one car to pull over.